-Final examination results are also sent to students as a hard copy letter confirming that the student has passed the course.
-The course awards a pass or fail grade.
+Final examination results are also sent to students as a hard copy letter confirming the classification of the degree.
 These will be sent to their home address as held by Registry.
 Academic transcripts, showing classification, subjects and grades will also be released.